Firesphere/silverstripe-newsmodule/README.md

 * Configurable from the SiteConfig.
 * GridField overview, less clutter in the SiteTree.
 * RSS Feed, can be found under `http://yoursite.com/yournewspage/rss`
+* If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter

 ## Lacks